EasyNavigation/easynavigation.github.io/howtos/index.rst

 HowTos and Practical Guides
 ===========================

 This section contains a curated collection of **HowTos** and short guides for EasyNavigation (EasyNav).
-Each document provides step‑by‑step instructions to accomplish specific tasks — from setting up costmaps to configuring controllers and running navigation examples.
+Each document provides step-by-step instructions to accomplish specific tasks — from setting up costmaps to configuring controllers and running navigation examples.

 If you are new to EasyNav, we recommend starting with :doc:`../getting_started/index` and :doc:`../build_install/index` before diving into these guides.